cIAmAShape/NGPTesting/intro-to-bash/README.md

 Similar to the if/else block, bash also has a `case` statement.
 This is similar to a `switch` statement found in C, C++, and other compilied language (the Python equivalent is the `match-case` statement).
 It is great for handling pattern-based cases for specific scenarios.
 Unlike the if/else block in bash, each case is seperated by *two semicolons (;;)*.

-Let's take a look at this example code '05-string-manipulation/'which asks the user for a number and returns information on the program's "favorite number"
+Let's take a look at this example code '05-string-manipulation/'which asks the user for a number grade and returns a letter (this is based off the American school system grading scale.
+Apologies if this is confusing to any readers who are not from the US.)

 ```
 #!/bin/bash